 Although the higher premium amounts are a cost, because they’re determined based on income and may change from year to year, they effectively equate to an “indirect tax” in the form of a higher burden on higher income levels.
 In turn, this means that the income thresholds for Medicare Part B and D premiums should itself be treated as a “tax bracket” that can be planned and managed around, as a form of proactive income tax planning.
 Strategies that might create income, or defer income resulting in a greater concentration down the road, must be evaluated for not only their outright tax consequences, but their indirect tax consequences in the form of higher Medicare premiums!

-(Michael’s Note: This article has been updated for the upcoming 2017 Medicare Part B and Part D premium surcharges under the IRMAA rules.)
+(Michael’s Note: This article has been updated for the upcoming 2017 Medicare Part B and Part D premium surcharges under the IRMAA rules.
+See here for further detail on the new IRMAA brackets that take effect beginning in 2018.)

 Income-Related Monthly Adjustment Amounts (IRMAA)